Citizen Science and Community-Based Monitoring

 -

-TG-0.7 Quality Assurance -- establishes the general quality framework applicable to ocean accounting data, including the quality dimensions and metadata standards that must be applied when assessing fitness for purpose of citizen science contributions.
+TG-0.7 Quality Assurance Principles—establishes the general quality framework applicable to ocean accounting data, including the quality dimensions and metadata standards that must be applied when assessing fitness for purpose of citizen science contributions.

 -

-TG-3.3 Ecosystem Accounts -- for the ecosystem condition and extent accounting frameworks to which citizen science data on marine biodiversity and habitat condition can contribute, including the biophysical indicators and tiered measurement approaches referenced in this Circular.
+TG-3.3 Economic Activity Relevant to the Ocean—for the ecosystem condition and extent accounting frameworks to which citizen science data on marine biodiversity and habitat condition can contribute, including the biophysical indicators and tiered measurement approaches referenced in this Circular.

 3. Guidance Material

-Citizen science and community-based monitoring represent important potential sources of data for ocean accounts, particularly in contexts where official monitoring networks have limited spatial or temporal coverage.
 The Framework for the Development of Environment Statistics (FDES 2013) recognizes that environment statistics draw upon diverse data sources, including "scientific research and special projects undertaken to fulfil domestic or international demand"[1].
-In the marine context, citizen science programs can provide valuable observations on coastal conditions, marine species distributions, and environmental quality that may complement or extend official data collection efforts.
+In the marine context, citizen science programs can provide valuable observations on coastal conditions, marine species distributions, and environmental quality that may complement or extend official data collection efforts in contexts where official monitoring networks have limited spatial or temporal coverage.

 However, the integration of citizen science data into official statistical frameworks involves significant methodological considerations.
 The SEEA Ecosystem Accounting (SEEA EA) emphasizes that "appropriate review and validation of the data will be required, including, for example, consideration of the various measurement concepts and scopes that have been applied, to ensure that the data are suitable for the purposes of ecosystem accounting and that coherence across the accounts can be achieved"[2].
 This principle applies with particular force to non-official data sources, where measurement methods may not conform to established statistical standards.